 Catalunya – Barcelona Padel Tour

 The most well-organized tournament in Barcelona is probably Barcelona Padel Tour.
-Founded by Eddie Jackson Tingström, they organize one tournament per month.
+Founded by Eddie Jackson Tingström, they organize the Vueling Cup in which each tournament runs over the course of an entire week, and the Nacex Express Tour which are played over weekends.

 For the first match, new Bullpadel balls are used.
 This is important as balls degrade very rapidly in padel and tennis, so you want to have the best balls that have a good bounce.